khalid-hussain/shaheen/chap10.md

 # The Spider's Web

-Badr Bin Mughira had encamped at a distance of twenty miles from Granada.
+Badr bin Mughira had encamped at a distance of twenty miles from Granada.
 One evening an officer of his army informed him that a Berber had come with some important message.
-Badr Bin Mughira called him inside his tent immediately.
+Badr bin Mughira called him inside his tent immediately.
-Mansour Bin Ahmed was sitting with Badr Bin Mughira.
+Mansour Bin Ahmed was sitting with Badr bin Mughira.

 The Berber entered the tent, shook hands with both of them, one after the other, and while settling down on a chair in front of them said, "I have come from Granada."

-"Go on", Badr Bin Mughira said.
+"Go on", Badr bin Mughira said.

 After a little hesitation the Berber chief said, "I would like to say something to you in private."

-Badr Bin Mughira looked towards Bashir Bin Hassan, who he got up and left the tent.
+Badr bin Mughira looked towards Bashir Bin Hassan, who he got up and left the tent.

-The newcomer pulled out a letter from his pocket, stood up and while forwarding it to Badr Bin Mughira said, "I have been sent by Abu Dawood.
+The newcomer pulled out a letter from his pocket, stood up and while forwarding it to Badr bin Mughira said, "I have been sent by Abu Dawood.
 He has said that a reply from your side can save Hispania from destruction."

-Badr Bin Mughira opened the letter and started reading it, while the Berber chief was studying, with extreme interest, the effects of its writings on Badr's face.
-After reading the letter Badr Bin Mughira looked at the Berber chief for a second and returned back to reading it with even more concentration.
+Badr bin Mughira opened the letter and started reading it, while the Berber chief was studying, with extreme interest, the effects of its writings on Badr's face.
+After reading the letter Badr bin Mughira looked at the Berber chief for a second and returned back to reading it with even more concentration.
 This was the content of the letter: